You are now in the main content area

 Egyptian and Western Asian Antiquity: Cultural Contacts and Trade, Lapis-Lazuli, Egyptian State Formation; Museums and Egyptology (Material Culture, Collections History, and Outreach)

-Thomas H. Greiner is completing his PhD at the University of Toronto, specializing on the cultural significance of the precious stone, lapis-lazuli.
+Thomas H. Greiner is completing his PhD at the University of Toronto, specializing in the cultural significance of the semi-precious stone, lapis-lazuli.
 He investigates how the ancient Egyptian world used lapis-lazuli, and in particular, examines its role within Egyptian state formation.
-A major component of his studies explores the ancient source of the stone via petrographic analyses.
-Currently, he is preparing a contribution on the earliest import of lapis-lazuli into Egypt for a conference presentation.
-He also maintains a blog (www.nilescribes.org (external link) ) as a means of outreach to the general public, with the goal to make the field more inclusive and accessible.
+A major component of his studies explores the ancient source of the stone through petrographic analyses.
+Currently, he is preparing a conference presentation on the earliest import of lapis-lazuli into Egypt.
+He also maintains a blog (www.nilescribes.org (external link) (external link) ) as a means of outreach to the general public, with the goal to make the field more inclusive and accessible.

 --